tkdeng/htmlc/readme.md

 Compiles HTML to Elixir.
 Who says HTML is not a programming language?

-This module is just another templating engine, and a really fast one.
+This module is just another templating engine.
-With elixir, we can leverage its unique ability to call individual functions in `iex` mode.
+With elixir, we can leverage its ability to call individual functions in `iex` mode.
 Elixir can quickly build templates on the fly, with our html stored in binary strings.

 ## Installation